Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
+If this sounds like a case study on supply and demand, then you are correct.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only risen due to scarcity.

-Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
+Recall that in order to purchase R22, you have to be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+Plus, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
 You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can grab your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron